nobelkurniadi/laravel-vue-vite-crud/README.md

 ## Laravel Vue Vite

-This is Single Page Application CRUD using laravel 9, Vue Js and Vite. you can use this as Starter App for your great App.
+This is Single Page Application CRUD using laravel 9, Vue Js, Sweetalert2 and Vite. you can use this as Starter App for your great App.

 ## Installation Guide